Paloma Faith: Acting career

 In 2007, Faith appeared in an episode of the BBC police drama HolbyBlue portraying a thief.
 She was cast as Andrea in St Trinian's in 2007.
 Faith was also cast in Terry Gilliam's The Imaginarium of Doctor Parnassus as Sally, the girlfriend of the Devil (played by Tom Waits) in 2009.
 She appeared in the horror film Dread as Clara Thornhill.
 She later starred in the Channel 4 series Coming Up and the short film A Nice Touch.
-Of getting the part, she stated "I don't think they even knew I was an actress.
+Of getting the part, she stated: "I don't think they even knew I was an actress.
 I went to an audition and they said that they liked my interpretation of the character and I said, 'I'm just being myself'."
 In 2013, she appeared as cabaret performer Georgia, in a television adaptation of P. G. Wodehouse's Blandings (episode "The Crime Wave at Blandings") on the BBC.
 In 2015 she appeared as herself in Paolo Sorrentino's Youth.
 Later that year, Faith also appeared as Tinker Bell in the TV film Peter & Wendy, based on J. M. Barrie's novel Peter Pan.

 In 2018, Faith was cast as the lead villainess in the Epix series Pennyworth, a Batman prequel.
 She also voices Portia the goth poodle on 101 Dalmatian Street.

 Other works

 In 2016, Faith became a judge on The Voice UK.
 She remained on the panel for one series, owing to her pregnancy.
 She returned to the show in 2020 to judge its spin-off series The Voice Kids UK.
 In 2024, Faith released MILF, a memoir focusing on motherhood and womanhood.
 It became a Sunday Times Bestseller.
-In May 2025, Faith was announced as a contestant on the upcoming first series of The Celebrity Traitors.
+In May 2025, Faith was announced as a contestant on the first series of The Celebrity Traitors.
 She was the first contestant to be "murdered", in episode two after Alan Carr "murdered" her in plain sight.